 Create an omnichannel strategy with customer preferences in mind

 Your market research should have uncovered how your target audience prefers to communicate.
 Frequently, the purpose of the engagement—to buy a product, resolve a query, find an answer—dictates how customers want to be reached.
-As a result, it’s best to create an omnichannel marketing strategy that can guide audiences on a personalized customer journey.
+As a result, it’s best to create an omnichannel marketing strategy that can guide audiences on a personalised customer journey.

 Step 4.
 Implement and learn

 Once you’ve established your target market and understand how to reach them, it’s time to test your marketing campaigns and targeted advertising, and then learn from the response.
 Evaluations to consider include:

 - What drives customers to purchase, and what has less of an effect on buying behaviours?

 - Which target markets are the most lucrative, and why?

 - What new market segments could be targeted with similar strategies?

 - How measurable are the results of your strategies?